 - Tate Liverpool – Modern art gallery

-Who will win is still a mystery but as the preliminary rounds of the contest start off the Eurovision season on December 17th with Ukraine it won’t be long until we start guessing!
+Who will win is still a mystery, but as the contest’s preliminary rounds start the Eurovision season on 17 December with Ukraine, it won’t be long until we start guessing!
 You can check out the entire Eurovision Season calendar here.

 Eurovision Host City 2022 – Turin, Italy